-New Dialect is a nonprofit contemporary dance collective and training program based in Nashville, Tennessee.
+New Dialect is a nonprofit contemporary dance collective and training program based in Nashville.

 It is our mission to advance the evolution of contemporary dance by inspiring people of all social backgrounds, cultures, and generations with authentic, high-quality dance workshops and performances that connect us more deeply to ourselves and each other.